 Engaged employees are prime candidates for brand advocacy.
-One important way you can make sure your employees are engaged is to show them how their role contributes to the overall success of the organization.
-Share your mission and your values, and provide the necessary context so they can see how much they have to contribute to each.
+One important way to ensure employees are engaged is to show them how their role contributes to the success of the organization.
+Share your mission and your values, and provide the necessary context to see how they contribute to each.

 Give them a brand experience they’ll want to share.

-As a consumer, you wouldn’t recommend products or services that you haven’t personally experienced, would you?
+As a consumer, you wouldn’t recommend products or services that you haven’t personally tried.
 The same holds true for your employees.
-Share your products and services with them, give them the space to kick the tires and test whether the experience lives up to the promise.
-Provide a working environment that makes them feel like the very valuable assets they are.
+Share your products and services with them.
+Give them space to kick the tires and test whether the experience lives up to the promise.
+Provide an environment that makes them feel like the valuable assets they are.

 Provide space for employees to contribute their voices.

-To truly create a lasting bond, it’s important to provide space for employees to contribute.
-This could be as simple as asking for feedback on a product or service, or empowering employees to share their experiences on social media as full brand ambassadors.
+To create a lasting bond, it’s important to provide space for employees to contribute.
+This could be as simple as asking for feedback.
+Empower employees to share their experiences.
 The main goal is to ensure employees feel connected and part of your brand.
-In doing so, they will be more likely to fully commit themselves and in doing so help you meet larger business goals.
+They will be more likely to commit themselves and help you meet larger business goals.

-There are many opportunities available to businesses that are ready to invest in internal marketing.
-By doing so, the organization provides a real-world connection that allows employees to truly ‘get on board’ with larger organizational goals and reinforce your brand’s values to the world at large.
+There are many opportunities available to businesses ready to invest in internal marketing.
+When an organization provides a real-world connection, employees ‘get on board’ with larger organizational goals and reinforce the brand’s values to the world at large.

-By providing employees with their own space in the larger picture of the organization, internal marketing creates more engagement and greater employee retention, ensuring your customers get to enjoy interactions with engaged experts at every step, thereby providing a more inviting and persuasive experience for all.
+Providing employees with their own space in the larger organization improves retention and ensures customers get to enjoy interactions with engaged experts at every stage in their journey.